About Us

 Dr. Rao is internationally renowned for his research in stem cells and regenerative medicine.
 He has worked in the stem cell field for more than 2 decades, with positions in academia, government, regulatory affairs and industry, and he has authored more than 300 publications. .
 Following postdoctoral training at Case Western Reserve University, he established his research laboratory in neural development at the University of Utah.
 He next joined the National Institute on Aging as Chief of the Neurosciences Section where he studied neural progenitor cells.
 In 2011, Rao was appointed Director of the National Institutes of Health, Centre for Regenerative Medicine.
 He has also participated on committees including Chairman of the U.S. Food and Drug Administration’s Cellular Tissue and Gene Therapies Advisory Committee, the California Institute of Regenerative Medicine, International Society for Stem Cell Research and as the liaison to the International Society for Cellular Therapy .

-Prof. Ramaswamy Subramanian
+Prof. Ramaswamy Subramanian, PhD

 Director, Bindley Bioscience Center, Purdue University, West Lafayette, Indiana